IX.A. General Information

 Librarians provide individualized assistance in locating materials on a topic or using the many online resources provided by the Libraries for your research and teaching needs.
 In-person, telephone, e-mail, chat, text, and Skype research assistance are offered.
 E-mail inquiries are usually answered within 24 hours, except on weekends and holidays.

-Librarians collaborate with BU faculty, instructors, and graduate teaching assistants (TAs) in support of the teaching mission of the University.
+Librarians collaborate with faculty, instructors, and graduate teaching assistants (TAs) in support of the teaching mission of the University.
 Our instructional services include:

 - Personal research consultations for individuals or small groups of students, faculty or staff.